qwc-services/qwc-services.github.io/src/topics/Translations.md

 Also it may be desired to override a translation inherited from the QWC components at application level.
 To prevent `tsupdate` from continuously reverting the overridden translation, the respective message IDs can be added to the `overrides` section in the application `tsconfig.json` file.

-To add a new language, list it in `qwc-app/qwc2/translations/tsconfig.json` and run `yarn run tsupdate`, then complete the messages taking the english translation file as reference.
+To add a new language, list it in `qwc-app/qwc2/translations/tsconfig.json` and run `npm run tsupdate`, then complete the messages taking the english translation file as reference.

 When adding or modifying translations at QWC components level, please contribute them by submitting a pull request to the [upstream qwc2 repository](https://github.com/qgis/qwc2).